 We develop and deploy cutting-edge molecular techniques to more deeply understand the function of cellular specialization in the nervous system.
-In particular, we seek clear, actionable explanations for how the cells of the brain go awry in major mental illness.
+In particular, we seek clear, actionable explanations for how the cells of the brain go awry in major neuropsychiatric illnesses.